-It's that time of year again when patients come in STRESSED to the max.
-Each year, I watch as my patients - disheveled, broke, and tired - come in for help managing stress, diet, immune health, anxiety, and depression.
-Winter is already the perfect storm for feeling blue and getting sick; we exercise less, get less sun, less fresh air, eat poorly, and are burdened with the stress of "the most wonderful time of the year."
+It's that time of year when my patients come in STRESSED to the max.
+During the holidays, we're expected to be cheery and bright, but instead find ourselves frazzled, broke, and tired.
+In my practice, I see an increase in immune concerns, anxiety, depression, insomnia, and plenty of GI complaints from all those cookies.
+Winter is already the perfect storm for feeling blue and getting sick - we exercise less, get less sun, less fresh air, eat poorly - and the stress of the holidays can be a tipping point for many people.

-Depression & Anxiety: If you are feeling blue, please know that you're not alone!
+Depression & Anxiety: If you are feeling blue, please know that you're not alone.
 And you're not a Scrooge if you don't enjoy December - you are reacting normally to societal expectations that are not normal.
-Thankfully, most people do not overeat, overspend, and overplan year-round, so remember that this crazy time of year is temporary.
-If you are having a hard time with lack of daylight, consider using a sunlamp, which studies have shown help not only with Seasonal Affective Disorder, but also with routine Depression.
+Thankfully, most people do not overeat, overspend, and overplan year - round, so remember that this chaotic time of year is only temporary.
+If you're having a hard time with lack of daylight, consider using a sunlamp, which studies have shown help not only with Seasonal Affective Disorder, but also with routine Depression.
 Recognize when your Depression or Anxiety is too much to handle alone.
 Psychology Today has a great search tool for finding a therapist near you and the Suicide Prevention Lifeline is open 24 / 7: 1-800-273-8255.

 Diet: Eat 3 meals per day during this time to aid in balancing your blood sugar.
 Blood sugar spikes and crashes, such as what our bodies go through when we eat too many carbs, can contribute greatly to fatigue and mood issues.
 Make a game of balancing out the sweets: for every cookie, eat a handful of nuts, veggies, or protein to help prevent a blood sugar spike and subsequent crash.
 Drinking plenty of water can help flush out the toxins of bad food and too much eggnog and helps in preventing colds and flus.